HackaHealth-Geneva/ChiaraSelect2Speak/readme.md

 # Information
 ## Description
-"ChiaraSelect2Speak" is an Android accessibility service that allows to read out loud the text inside a user-selected area of the screen, to give users with reading difficulties access to written content on their Android screens.
+"ChiaraSelect2Speak" is an Android accessibility service that allows to read aloud the text displayed on the screen, to ease access for users with reading difficulties.

-When active, the service overlays on top of any visible content on the screen, and it uses screenshots, OCR and TTS functionalities to recognize and speak out loud the text.
+When active, the service overlays on top of any visible content on the screen, and it uses screenshots, OCR and TTS functionalities to recognize and read aloud the text insie a user-selected area.

-"ChiaraSelect2Speak" is inspired by the super cool "Android Select to Speak" accessibility service (https://support.google.com/accessibility/android/answer/7349565?hl=en), and it adds some cool functionalities on top of it.
+This service is inspired by the super cool "Android Select to Speak" (https://support.google.com/accessibility/android/answer/7349565?hl=en), and it builds some cool functionalities on top of that.
-This service enables indeed to read also text that is not directly exposed to the Android operating system (e.g. text inside apps, images, and videogames) - recognizing text not accessible to "Android Select to Speak".
+"ChiaraSelect2Speak" enables indeed to recognize and read aloud also the text that is not directly exposed to the Android operating system (e.g. text inside apps, images, and videogames) - hence being capable to process text not accessible through "Android Select to Speak".

 The project is hosted here: https://github.com/HackaHealth-Geneva/ChiaraSelect2Speak